saguileran/Simulation-Protocol/index.md

 #include <cmath>
 #include "omp.h"
 ```
 Lattice system and recorder dimensions, L for system and LF for recorder.
 Proportion can be tune to get bigger system dimensions.
+The simulation space is a rectangle of dimensions 501x50 while recorder is 330x14, the units are cells but we chose de convertion 1 cell = 1 mm.
 ```c++
 const int proportion = 1;
 const int Lx = 501*proportion, Ly = 50*proportion;
 const int LFx = 330*(proportion), LFy = 14*(proportion);
 const double ke = 0, kF = 1;
 ```
-Dimensions, velocity weights and method constants.
-When the LBM change dimensions and velocities the variables Q and W0 change.
+Dimension, velocitym weights and auxiliar constants.
+There are several models of LBM, bidimensional and tridimensional system, that can be done, for implement new system you have to change velocities (Q) and weights (W) variables accord to system dimensions.
 ```c++
 const int Q = 5;
 const double W0 = 1.0 / 3;